 - 6.12 The proposal redevelops the existing retail and leisure park, and also extends onto the Rathbone Road Recreation Ground towards the western edge of the application site.
-The majority of the application site is allocated as a Retail Warehouse Park within the 2002 UDP, whilst the Recreation Ground is defined as a Green Space and therefore its future use is guided by UDP Policy OE11. - 6.13 The existing Recreation Ground is within Old Swan ward, and incorporates grassed areas, permissive footpath routes as well as more formal play facilities.
-These principally include a multi-use games area and a BMX track which has fallen into disuse and lacks ongoing maintenance. - 6.14 As is required by policy OE11, the applicant has prepared an application to provide a replacement park facility on the site of the former Robinson Willey premises, which is controlled by the applicant.
-This replacement park proposal forms a key part of a comprehensive package of development proposals designed to fundamentally redevelop the Edge Lane retail park and its environs.
-The physical, social and economic regeneration benefits of the Edge Lane will be documented in more detail in the section titled Contribution to Economic Development which begins at paragraph 6.41. - 6.15 In purely quantitative and qualitative terms, the proposed replacement park results in a larger, improved replacement park.
-The size of the proposed park (2.83 hectares)
+The majority of the application site is allocated as a Retail Warehouse Park within the 2002 UDP, however the Recreation Ground carries its own allocation under Policies OE 11: Protection of Green Space and OE 12: Enhancement of Green Space within the Liverpool UDP. - 6.13 The existing Recreation Ground is sited within Old Swan ward, and incorporates grassed areas, permissive footpath routes as well as more formal play facilities.
+These principally include a multi-use games area and a skateboard/BMX park.
+The later has fallen into disuse and lacks ongoing maintenance.
+This park is principally used for informal, passive recreation such as walking and dog walking although due to the site size and positioning, its principle use is as a pedestrian cut through from neighbouring roads and destinations. - 6.14 The site is bordered by railings and a row of mature poplar trees fronts Edge Lane.